 Air-bath type, fused-silica dielectric standard capacitors are generally submitted in temperature-controlled ovens due to their (10 x 10-6)/°C temperature coefficient.
 Because of the magnitude of the temperature coefficient, it is recommended that a reliable temperature sensor having a resolution of 0.001 °C, or better, be permanently mounted in the oven and thus included as part of the calibration.
 For baths not so equipped, the temperature is measured in terms of the International Temperature Scale of 1990 (ITS-90), using a standard platinum resistance thermometer.

 Calibrations are carried out at (50, 80, 100, 160, 200, 300, 400, 600, 800, 1000, 1600, 2000, 3000, 4000, 6000, 8000, 10000, 12000, 16000, or 20000) Hz, or any combination of these frequencies chosen by the client.
-A minimum of five measurements is made over a 2-week or longer period, comparing the test capacitor directly with an NIST fused-silica standard at 10 pF.
+A minimum of five measurements is made over approximately a 2-week or longer period, comparing the test capacitor directly with a NIST fused-silica standard.
 The number of readings taken depends on the stability of the temperature of the test capacitors.
 The averages of the measured values of capacitance and temperature are reported.
 The uncertainty of the reported capacitance value depends on the stability of the temperature as well as on the performance of the capacitance standard itself.
 Because the temperature coefficients of individual standards are usually not known quantitatively, the results cannot be temperature corrected.
 Despite these factors, the Type A standard uncertainty can be as low as 2 x 10-8 of the capacitor's nominal value.
 Note that dissipation factor is also available from NIST for fused-silica dielectric standard capacitors under Service ID Number 52110S at the same frequencies offered for capacitance under Service ID Numbers 52130C/52131C above.

 The following guidelines apply to the calibration of standard capacitors having dielectrics other than fused-silica.